oleg-sta/site/_posts/2021-01-10-android-augmented-reality.markdown

 The first thing we need to do is to get image from camera.
 Android API provides us package `android.hardware.camera2`.
 First you need to choose camera, by getting all the available cameras `Camera.getNumberOfCameras()`.
-Here you should specify which camera you want to use, and what resolution you need.
+Here you should specify which camera you want to use, and then open camera:
-Then open camera:
 ```
     mCamera = Camera.open(cameraIndex);
 ```